cosmicjs/vue-garage-sale/article/article.md

 * PostConditions
 * PostCategories

-Object Type is the equivilant of a database table, if you're coming from an RDBMS database.
-After adding each Object Type, you can start definig the `metafield` for each object type.
-A metafield is the equivilant of schema, or table columns.
+Object Type is the equivalent of a database table, if you're coming from an RDBMS database.
+After adding each Object Type, you can start defining the `metafield` for each object type.
+A metafield is the equivalent of schema, or table columns.
 So let's see this process below:

 <img src="./images/cosmic_add_metafields.png" width="80%" alt="Cosmic JS - Add object metafields" style="display: block; margin-left: auto; margin-right: auto;">